 Consideration must be given to the security of the operation and the safety of covert officers who may or may not be made known to CCTV control room staff.
 Police RIPA authorisations in particular will often have very restricted circulation and patrol officers/ control room staff may have been deliberately excluded for operational security reasons.
 Care must be taken with any radio or any other communications.
 Guidance must be sought from the authorising officer or the Police officer posted to the control room for the duration of operational proceedings.

-ACCESS – NON OPERATIONAL OR PR VISITS
+ACCESS – NON OPERATIONAL OR ‘PR’ VISITS

 Visits to the control room are to be strictly controlled.
-With the exception of checks as mandated by regulations, e.g. spot check by officials of the Information commissioner’s office, all visits are to be arranged with the consent of the CCTV Officer or the Control Room manager and with 14 working days’ notice.
+With the exception of checks as mandated by regulations, e.g. spot check by officials of the Information Commissioner’s Office, all visits are to be arranged with the consent of the CCTV Officer or the Control Room Manager and with 14 working days’ notice.

 Notwithstanding the need for spot checks or governance checks, these visitors are to be ID checked and validated by the agency.

-With the exception of the circumstances in para 8.1 and 8.2 Visits are to be arranged and confirmed in writing (email is acceptable) and subject to cancellation should operational matters require it
+With the exception of the circumstances in para 8.1 and 8.2, visits are to be arranged and confirmed in writing (email is acceptable) and subject to cancellation should operational matters require it.

 Members of the public can be admitted for the purposes of maintaining transparency but this is subject to checks being carried out to confirm that any visitor is not subject to an ongoing criminal or civil case.